Even strong energy polydispersity does not affect the average structure and dynamics of simple liquids: Average structure and dynamics of polydisperse LJ systems

 Figure \ref{potential} shows the LJ pair potentials for the highest size and energy polydipersities studied, $\delta \cong 40\%$, by giving the extremes of the flat (box) distribution.
 One notes that the potentials vary significantly in both cases.
 Compared to most experiments, $\delta = 40\%$ is a sizable polydispersity that covers a range of sizes/energies of more than a factor of five.

 Next, we present data for the average pair structure and dynamics at the state point $(\rho,T) = (0.85, 0.70)$ in which $\rho$ is the particle density and $T$ the temperature.
 For the single-component LJ system this is a typical liquid state point located near the triple point.
-Figure \ref{rdf} shows how the average RDF is affected by increasing polydispersity in the two cases; polydispersity is introduced such that the average $\sigma$ and $\varepsilon$, respectively, equals unity, i.e., the box distributions are symmetrical around unity.
+Figure \ref{rdf} shows how the average RDF is affected by increasing polydispersity in the two cases; the polydispersity is introduced such that the average $\sigma$ and $\varepsilon$, respectively, equals unity, i.e., the box distributions used are symmetric around unity.
 Figure \ref{rdf}(a) shows the effect of introducing size polydispersity, which strongly influences the average RDF.
 In contrast, (b) shows that for energy polydispersity there is almost no change in the average RDF.

 That size polydispersity affects the average RDF (Fig. \ref{rdf}(a)) is not unexpected.
 In fact, because we keep the particle density constant and vary $\sigma$ according to a box distribution with fixed mean, a larger polydispersity leads to a larger packing fraction.
-This is not the whole explanation, however, since even when keeping the packing fraction constant one still observes a strong variation of the average RDF (Fig. \ref{rdf}(c)).
+This is not the whole explanation, however, since even when keeping the packing fraction constant, one still observes a strong variation of the average RDF (Fig. \ref{rdf}(c)).

-Turning to the dynamics, Fig. \ref{intermediate} presents data for the incoherent intermediate scattering function (ISF) that in the figure is denoted by $F_s(q,t)$ where ``s'' signals the self part, $q$ is the wave vector, and $t$ is the time.
-The results are quite similar to those of Fig. \ref{rdf} with substantial changes in the dynamics for size, but not for energy polydispersity.
+Turning to the dynamics, Fig. \ref{intermediate} presents data for the incoherent intermediate scattering function (ISF), $F_s(q,t)$, in which ``s'' signals the self part, $q$ is the wave vector, and $t$ is the time.
+The results are similar to those of Fig. \ref{rdf} with a substantial change in the dynamics for size, but not for energy polydispersity.
 We note a significant slowing down for large size polydispersity, which undoubtedly is caused by the above discussed increased packing fraction.

 Figure \ref{force} displays the distribution of the $x$-components of the particle forces.
-Figure \ref{force} shows that this distribution is visibly affected by size polydispersity ((a)), but little by energy polydispersity ((b)).
-This suggests that not only is the average pair structure and dynamics invariant, so are all other \emph{average} structural and dynamical quantities because one expects the average force to determine these quantities (this is consistent also with the fact that the RDF gives the potential of mean force).
+The distribution is visibly affected by size polydispersity ((a)), but little by energy polydispersity ((b)).
+This suggests that not only is the average pair structure and dynamics invariant, so are also other \emph{average} structural and dynamical quantities because one expects the average force to determine these quantities.